 Phone: (504) 671-5478

-New Orleans, LA-- The National Food & Beverage Foundation (NatFAB) is excited to announce that the Delgado Community College Culinary Arts Program is the next listing on their National Culinary Heritage Register.
+New Orleans-- The National Food & Beverage Foundation (NatFAB) is excited to announce that the Delgado Community College Culinary Arts Program is the next listing on their National Culinary Heritage Register.

 Delgado has trained countless individuals who helped shape the food and dining scene in New Orleans and beyond for 97 years.
 On March 22, 2018, Liz Williams, president of the National Food & Beverage Foundation, presented the Register Certificate to Delgado Pastry Instructor Angela Wilson.
 The presentation was followed by the opening reception for the new Delgado exhibit at the Southern Food & Beverage Museum.

 The Delgado Community College Culinary Arts Program is the focus of a new exhibit that is part of the permanent collections of the Southern Food & Beverage Museum.
 Videos of class demonstrations, student projects, and more from the program showcase the amazing work and delicious flavors that have come out of the college.

 “The Southern Food & Beverage Museum is thrilled to be able to include Delgado’s Culinary Arts Program in the museum as well as on the Culinary Heritage Register,” says Liz Williams, President of National Food & Beverage Foundation.

 “Culinary arts education at Delgado goes back to 1921, when commercial cooking and stewardship classes were part of our first curriculum.
 Since then, our influence on food culture and industry in New Orleans and beyond has been significant and lasting.
 Before there was such a thing as a celebrity chef, Delgado had nationally prominent cooking instructors on our faculty, and we are very proud of the amazing achievements of our students in the culinary program for nearly a hundred years,” says Delgado Community College Chancellor Joan Davis.